coder/code-server/doc/admin/install/digitalocean.md

 This tutorial shows you how to deploy `code-server` to a single node running on DigitalOcean.

 If you're just starting out, we recommend [installing code-server locally](../../self-hosted/index.md).
 It takes only a few minutes and lets you try out all of the features.
-You can also try out the IDE on a container hosted [by Coder](http://coder.com/signup)

 ---